 A substantial portion of the Net benefits and expenses changes are driven by the impact that market interest rate movements have on the net change in insurance contract liabilities.
-Net benefits and claims increased for the fourth quarter and the year by 11% and 8% respectively driven primarily by fixed annuities in the Wealth Management and higher health benefit claims in the Employee Benefits line.
+Net benefits and claims were lower for the fourth quarter and the year by 4% and 6%, respectively driven primarily by fixed annuities in the Wealth Management line and lower health benefit claims in the Employee Benefits line, partially offset by higher claims in the Individual

+Insurance Line.
 Net benefits and claims variability is dependent on claims incurred.
 Generally, claims rise year over year due to growth of the insurance blocks.
 Variability in claims amounts does not, in isolation, impact net income as insurance contract liabilities are released when claims occur.
-The insurance contract liabilities released may be larger or smaller than the claims incurred depending on whether claims experience has been more or less than what was estimated for in the insurance contract liabilities.
+The insurance contract liabilities released may be larger or smaller than the claims incurred depending on whether claims experience has been more or less than what was estimated in the insurance contract liabilities.
 Claims experience is a combination of claims incurred compared to claims expected in product pricing and in insurance contract liabilities.